rajeshwarpatlolla/ionic-datepicker/README.md

  ["January", "February", "March", "April", "May", "June", "July", "August", "September", "October", "November", "December"];
 ````

-j) **from**(Optional) : This is a date object, from which you wish to enable the dates.
+k) **from**(Optional) : This is a date object, from which you wish to enable the dates.
 You can use this property to disable **previous dates** by specifying `from: new Date()`.
 By default all the dates are enabled.
 Please note that months are 0 based.

-k) **to**(Optional) : This is a date object, to which you wish to enable the dates.
+l) **to**(Optional) : This is a date object, to which you wish to enable the dates.
 You can use this property to disable **future dates** by specifying `to: new Date()`.
 By default all the dates are enabled.
 Please note that months are 0 based.

-l) **callback**(Mandatory) : This the callback function, which will get the selected date in to the controller.
+m) **callback**(Mandatory) : This the callback function, which will get the selected date in to the controller.
 You can define this function as follows.
 ````javascript
 var datePickerCallback = function (val) {
   if (typeof(val) === 'undefined') {